-Since 2014, this identification is governed by the eIDAS regulation, which introduces 3 levels for an electronic identity provider: simple, substantial or advanced.
+Since 2014, this identification is governed by the eIDAS regulation, which introduces 3 levels for an electronic identity provider: simple, substantial, or advanced.
 The 5th AML Directive allows electronic identity providers such as ARIADNEXT to become intermediaries between customers and their financial institutions.
 As of now, since the substantial level of digital identity is not yet fully democratised, other complementary measures are in place.
 Remote identity verification tools meet most of the new requirements in Europe.

-The adoption of these new identification tools, brings great benefits to businesses, providing them access to millions of potential new customers in a much easier, more regulated, simpler, immediate and automated manner.
+The adoption of these new identification tools, brings great benefits to businesses, providing them access to millions of potential new customers in a much easier, more regulated, simpler, immediate, and automated manner.

-First step: the user captures his identity document using a web or mobile device.
+First step: the user captures his or her identity document using a web or mobile device.
 Then, the document data is automatically extracted and analyzed, delivering an instant verdict.
 Finally, to take identity verification one step further, we offer an enhanced identity verification service based on facial recognition or liveness detection.
-The identity of the document owner is verified remotely, thus guaranteeing that the document owner is who he claims to be.
+The identity of the document owner is verified remotely, thus guaranteeing that the document owner is who he or she claims to be.

 Our IDCheck.io automated identity verification solutions help users through the remote identification process and ensure regulatory compliance.